 Highly stable mixtures (VSI = 0) were achieved for the selected self-consolidating concretes made with 20 and 25 inches (508 and 635 mm) slump flows.
 When the slump flow was increased from 25 to 28 inches (635 to 711 mm), the attainment of a highly stable matrix was not possible without the utilization of excessive and impractical amount of admixtures.
-Consequently, in order to maintain a practical design in searching for the optimum dosage and proportioning of the admixtures, the ranking of stable dynamic segregation resistance (VSI = 1) was adopted for the 28-inch (711 mm) slump flow self-consolidating concretes.
+Consequently, in order to maintain a practical design in searching for the optimum dosage and proportioning of the admixtures, the ranking of stable dynamic segregation resistance (VSI = 1) was adopted for the 28-inch (711 mm) slump flow selfconsolidating concretes.
 HRWRA and VMA were used in the selected concretes to decrease their yield stress and increase their plastic viscosity, respectively.
 The reduction in dynamic stability for the 28-inch (711 mm) slump flow self-consolidating concretes was primarily due to the increase in the amount of HRWRA leading to a gain in dispersibility and a reduction in the homogeneity of the matrix.
 For all three SCC groups, and irrespective of admixture source, the selected self-consolidating concretes made with 25 and 28 inches (508 and 635 mm) slump flows required the use of VMA to obtain an acceptable visual stability index.

-3.5.2.3.2 Static segregation resistance
+3.4.3.2 Static segregation resistance

-Static stability or static segregation resistance refers to the resistance of selfconsolidating concrete to bleeding, accumulation of paste at the top, and settling of aggregates on the bottom after casting while the concrete is still in a plastic state.
-Such heterogeneity can results in considerable variations in the hardened properties across the concrete.
-Self-consolidating concrete which experiences a dynamic segregation (segregation during placement) also sees static segregation, but lack of dynamic segregation does not necessary imply that the mixture is definitely stable.
+Static stability or static segregation resistance refers to the resistance of selfconsolidating concrete to bleeding, accumulation of paste at the top, and settling of aggregates on the bottom after casting while the concrete is still in a plastic state1.
+Such heterogeneity can result in considerable variations in the hardened properties across the concrete.
+Self-consolidating concrete which experiences a dynamic segregation (segregation during placement) also sees static segregation, but lack of dynamic segregation does not necessary imply that the mixture is definitely stable2.
 In this investigation, the static segregation resistance of self-consolidating concrete was determined using column segregation test.
 The top-to-bottom retained #4 sieve coarse aggregate mass (weight) ratio was measured to find the segregation resistance of the SCC.
-The detail testing procedure is summarized in the task 1.
-This section discusses the static stability of the 27 designed self-consolidating concretes as related to admixtures source and slump flow.
+The detail testing procedure is summarized in the Appendix A. This section discusses the static stability of the 27 designed self-consolidating concretes as related to admixture sources and slump flow.

-3.5.2.3.2.1 Influence of admixture source on static segregation resistance
+3.4.3.2.1 Influence of admixture source on static segregation resistance

-The segregation indices (SI) of the 27 trial matrices, as reported in Tables 3.3a through 3.3c, were lower than the maximum recommended value of 15%.
-Irrespective of the SCC group, the admixture sources A and D exhibited similar segregation indices which were higher than those of the admixture sources B and C. This is indicative of a better static segregation resistance of SCCs made with the admixture sources B and C as compared to those made with the admixture sources A and D. On average, groups I and III self-consolidating concretes incorporating the admixture sources A and D experienced reduction in static stability of 20 and 26 %, respectively, when compared to the admixture sources B and C. The increase in static segregation resistance due to admixture sources B and C may be attributed to their relative higher viscosity (by inference) as can be seen by the results of the $T{20}$ , $T{40}$ , $T{50}$ and V-funnel times reported in section 3.5.2.2.
+The segregation indices (SI) of the 27 trial matrices, as reported in Tables 3.5a through 3.5c, were lower than the maximum recommended value of 15%.
+Irrespective of the SCC group, the admixture sources A and D exhibited similar segregation indices which were higher than those of the admixture sources B and C. This is indicative of a better static segregation resistance of SCCs made with the admixture sources B and C as compared to those made with the admixture sources A and D. On average, groups I and III self-consolidating concretes incorporating the admixture sources A and D experienced reduction in static stability of 20 and 26 %, respectively, when compared to those obtained when admixture sources B and C were used.
+The increase in static segregation resistance due to admixture sources B and C may be attributed to their relative higher viscosity (by inference) as can be seen from the results of the T{20} , T{40} , T{50} , and V-funnel times reported in Tables 3.5a through 3.5c.